dpovshed/octopus/README.md

 ```

 ## Limitations
-Since currently Octopus is mainly educational tool it does not handle all 3xx
+Currently Octopus is mainly an experimental / educational tool.
+Advanced use cases in HTTP response handling might not be supported.
-errors, loop redirects and other advanced cases.